About Me

 Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals

-Summary: We gave the first algorithm for agnostic PAC learning of an arbitrarily biased ReLU neuron under Gaussian input distributions, up to constant approximation.
-We also showed hardness separation bewteen SQ (statistical query) and CSQ (correlational statistical query) models for this problem.
-In particular, most gradient-based algorithm would fail to obtain constant approximation.
+Summary: We give the first algorithm for agnostic PAC learning of an arbitrarily biased ReLU neuron under Gaussian input distributions, up to constant approximation.
+We also prove a hardness separation between SQ (statistical query) and CSQ (correlational statistical query) models for this problem, showing a limitation of gradient-based algorithms in this setting.

-To Store or Not to Store: a graph theoretical approach for Dataset Versioning
+To Store or Not to Store: A Graph-Theoretic Approach for Dataset Versioning

-with Jingwei Li, Pattara Sukprasert, Samir Khuller, Amol Deshpande, and Koyel Mukherjee.
-IPDPS 2024.
+Anxin Guo, Jingwei Li, Pattara Sukprasert, Samir Khuller, Amol Deshpande, and Koyel Mukherjee.

-Summary: We study a graph-theoretic framework for dataset versioning that optimizes storage costs while maintaining retrieval costs of different versions.
-On the theory side, we showed the first hardness of approximation results and gave provably near-optimal algorithms for tree-like graphs (bounded treewidth).
-Our findings also led to better practical heuristics, providing up to 1000x speedup for the "MinSum Retrieval" problem on real-world Github repos.
+Summary: We study a graph-theoretic framework for dataset versioning that optimizes storage costs while controlling retrieval costs across versions.
+On the theory side, we prove hardness-of-approximation results and give provably near-optimal algorithms for tree-like graphs of bounded treewidth.
+These results also lead to practical heuristics with up to 1000x speedups for the "MinSum Retrieval" problem on real-world GitHub repositories.

 Education